mubashraafzal/AI-ML-Internship-Tasks/README.md

 OpenAI or LLM, prompt engineering, zero-shot and few-shot learning

 Approach:
-Prompts were designed to classify support tickets into relevant categories.
-Zero-shot prompting was used initially without examples.
-Few-shot prompting was then applied by including example inputs and outputs to improve accuracy.
+Prompts are designed to classify support tickets into relevant categories.
+Zero-shot prompting is used initially without examples.
+Few-shot prompting is then applied by including example inputs and outputs to improve accuracy.
 The model generated the top 3 most relevant tags for each ticket.

 Results:
 Few-shot prompting improved the accuracy of tag predictions compared to zero-shot prompting.
 The model successfully identified multiple relevant categories for each ticket.